miketang84/superpoll/README.md

 superpoll aims not to do much original works, but integrate and import the best components there are, and expose unified interface.

-The most important focus: we follow `futures` strictly, and will do nothing conflicted with `futures`, if there are some function in `futures`, we will use it/them directly, do not rewrite, or overwrite it.
+The most important focus is: we follow `futures` strictly, and will do nothing conflicted with `futures`'s implementation, so, if there are one function in `futures`, we will use it directly, and *NEVER* rewrite/replace it with our own implementation.

 We have done: